shefket-mustafa/My-Bookstore-React-Proj/README.md

 Welcome to **My Bookstore**, a full-featured web application built using **JavaScript** and **React**.
 This app allows users to browse, post, edit, delete, and search books for sale, with authentication and likes functionality included.

 ---
+PROJECT IS UNDER MAINTANENCE AS SERVER BEING MIGRATED FROM A MOCK SERVER TO A SELF-WRITTEN MONGODB/EXPRESS.
+---

 ## 🚀 Features